 Bay College has apartment facilities for 100 students.
 The college apartments are located on the north end of the campus near the College Avenue entrance.

 There are 21 four-person apartments and 8 two-person apartments.
 The four-person apartments are townhouses with two bedrooms and a bath upstairs, and kitchenette and living/dining area on the first floor.
 These apartments have a total of 814 square feet of living space.
 The two-person apartments have one bedroom, a bath, and a kitchenette/dining area.
 These apartments have 436 square feet of living space.
 Availability of two-person apartments is limited.

-Heat, water, electricity, local telephone, expanded basic cable television, and high-speed internet are included in the rent charge.
-Long distance calling is not included.
+Heat, water, electricity, expanded basic cable television, and high-speed internet are included in the rent charge.

 Apartments are furnished with a twin bed and dresser for each student, as well as a kitchen table and chairs.
 Kitchens are equipped with a refrigerator and stove.

 Looking for something to do?
 Students living in Bay College Apartments can receive free tickets to Campus Activities Board (CAB) shows!
 Talk with your Resident Assistant (RA) or the Director of Student Life to get your ticket.

 Listing of CAB shows at Bay College

 2018-2019 Student Housing Information

 - 2 Person/1 Bedroom Apartment--$1600* per student/per semester